MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/scheduled-scaling.md

 4. Select "recurring" on the right under "SCHEDULE" and provide a valid cron expression
 5. Select Save at the bottom.

-The scheduled scale will appear in the scheduled tasks section as well as in the Insights Management Page.
-The task can be deactivated without deleting if you do not want it to run, but also do not want to delete it.
+The scheduled scale appears in the scheduled tasks section and in the Insights Management Page.
+The task can be deactivated without deleting if you don't want it to run, but also don't want to delete it.

 ### **Recommendation**
 Changing your performance level allocates hardware resources to your data system immediately.
 However, transferring data into your new resources can take several minutes.
-It is not recommended that you schedule large changes in performance level quickly after previous changes.
+It isn't recommended that you schedule large changes in performance level quickly after previous changes.
 See [Best Practices](/gaming/playfab/features/insights/best-practices) for recommendations.